Scott's Story

 “The Mission saved my life,” Scott says.
 “I know that's a cliché.
 I know it's really Christ who does the work.
 But there were some men who gathered around me, and they were champions for me.
 They could see things in me that I couldn't.
 I think it was their love and grace that helped me get from one day to the next, to where I am today.”

 “Our program is unique,” Scott says, “in that it’s a year long.
 It’s a strategy that works for people who haven’t done well in other treatment programs.
-The other thing that makes lasting transformation possible is we’re faith-based.
+The other thing that makes lasting change possible is we’re faith-based.
 We just believe that Jesus makes a difference in people’s lives.”

 “It’s so exciting for me to know that God is using me to help men get reunited with Him,” Scott says.
 “Every day I’m blessed to be able to help them get back on the path of life.”